nitikasingh21/DepthCraft-Mastering-Image-Generation-with-Stable-Diffusion/analysis_report.md

 Trade-off: Increased latency for batch processing, but the quality of each image remains the same.

-Example: If you generate 5 images at once, the time taken will increase significantly compared to generating a single image at a time.
+Example: If we generate 5 images at once, the time taken will increase significantly compared to generating a single image at a time.
 However, the quality of each image will be the same.
 Generating 1 image takes 10 seconds.
 Generating 5 images at once might take 5x the time.
 Expected Latency Impact: Keeping batch size small reduces latency.
 Generating images one at a time minimizes processing time without affecting quality.